Goulartjs/Goulartjs/README.md

 - 🌱 I’m currently learning Javascript, Phyton
 - 💞️ I’m looking to collaborate  no crescimento e conheceimento da àrea
 - 📫 How to reach me: https://www.linkedin.com/in/tamara-goulart-a5970723a/
-- ⚡ Fun fact: Design UI, Html, CSS e JavaScript - extremamente focada nos objetivos.
+- ⚡ Fun fact: Extremamente focada nos objetivos.

 <!---
 Goulartjs/Goulartjs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.